binipringle/contracts/_texts/0-outline.md

 # Modification

 Involves changed circumstances – parties want to change the terms of their contract.
 With impracticability, circumstances materially change after the parties sign the contract so court excuses performance.

-Here, change in circumstances might not be material enough to excuse performance (original contract may still be enforceable), but parties want to modify terms.
+Here, change in circumstances might not be material enough to excuse performance (original contract may still be enforceable), but parties want to modify terms.The next issue is whether modification of the contract will be allowed.

+**§ 89 Modification of Executory Contract** A promise modifying a duty under a contract not fully performed on either side is binding (a) if the modification is fair and equitable in view of circumstances not anticipated by the parties when the contract was made; or (b) to the extent provided by statute; or (c) to the extent that justice requires enforcement in view of material change of position in reliance on the promise.

+Prof Z reply to Leora's question in forum: 1.
+If there's a question where one party is claiming that the contract was modified, then the second IRAC would be a parol evidence rule IRAC (which could be really short).
+It would basically need to say that under one of the exceptions, the parol evidence rule does not bar evidence to prove a modification (so the evidence would be admissible).

+In Nanakuli, the evidence did not modify the contract -- the extrinsic evidence in that case was TU and CP evidence which the court considered to be (an implied) part of the contract when signed, not a modification of the signed contract.

 ---